ITensor/website/docs/cppv3/formulas/correlator_mps.md

 ### Sample code:

-    //Given an MPS or IQMPS called "psi",
+    //Given an MPS called "psi",
     //constructed from a SiteSet "sites"

     //Replace "Op1" and "Op2" with the actual names